 The original no-fault insurance system of 1972 is radically different than the current system.
-The earlier form of no-fault insurance provided unrestricted medical treatment with unlimited coverage regardless of who caused the accident.
+The earlier form of insurance provided unrestricted medical treatment with unlimited coverage regardless of who caused the car accident.
 Additional benefits included income continuation, money for assorted services and funeral expenses, if necessary.
 An injured person was permitted to file a claim or lawsuit provided that their medical bills were over $200.

 The benefits an injured car accident victim received were called “PIP benefits,” which is short for personal injury protection (PIP).
 In exchange for PIP benefits, no lawsuit for medical bills and basic wages paid by PIP could be claimed.
 A lawsuit could only be brought for pain and suffering and unreimbursed lost wages.